don/phonegap-p2p/README.md

 # PhoneGap NFC Peer to Peer Demo

-Simple web app that shares a NDEF Message containing one Mime Media Record as a NFC Peer to Peer tag.
+Simple app that shares an NDEF Message containing one Mime Media Record as a NFC Peer to Peer tag.

 Requires

-* Google Nexus S phone
+* Android Phone with NFC
+* Android ICS 4.0 or greater
-* PhoneGap 1.0
+* PhoneGap 2.3.0 (included in project)
-* phonegap-nfc plugin
+* phonegap-nfc plugin (included in project)

 See [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc) for more info.